Chiefs legend, Hall of Famer Len Dawson in hospice care - NewsBreak

 Chiefs legend, Hall of Famer Len Dawson in hospice care

-KANSAS CITY, Mo. ( WDAF ) — Kansas City Chiefs legend and Pro Football Hall of Famer Len Dawson is in hospice care, a family member confirmed with FOX4 Friday.
+KANSAS CITY, Mo. — Kansas City Chiefs legend and Pro Football Hall of Famer Len Dawson is in hospice care, a family member confirmed with FOX4 Friday.

 Chiefs chairman Clark Hunt called Dawson “a part of every major moment in Chiefs history.”